tyoung3/sw/README.md

 Description
 -----------

-StreamWork is the prototype for a Go language flow-based system which reads and executes a StreamWork network definition(ND) file.
+StreamWork is the prototype for a Go language, flow-based-programming(FBP) system.

+StreamWork reads and executes a StreamWork network definition(ND) file.
 Employing StreamWork, an ND becomes, in effect, an executable script.
 Sw launches collects pre-compiled components into one main.go program, launches them as goroutines, and connects them via Go interface channels.

-The ND consists of a list of Flows.
+The ND consists of a list of streams(or dataflows).
-Each Flow consists of a a sink process, a sink port number, "<-", a source portnumber, and a source process.
+Each stream consists of a sink process, a sink port number, "<-", a source portnumber, and a source process.

 Port numbers default to 0.